gaiacalamari/From-PA-to-a-readable-chat/README.md

 Phase 0: Preliminary step
--	Export the conversation of interest from the Cellebrite Physical Analyzer software in Excel format, naming the file 'chat.xlsx': o	Open the file and delete the unnecessary fields, but leave the following columns and make sure that are written in the following ways: 'Timestamp-Time', 'Direction', 'Participants', 'Body' and 'attachments' o	Inside the 'instant_messages\WhatsApp\1' folder you can find the files attached to the chat, including all the audios. o	Pay attention: it is important to change the name of the column ‘Attachments #1’ in ‘attachements’.
+-	Export the conversation of interest from the Cellebrite Physical Analyzer software in Excel format, naming the file 'chat.xlsx':
+    - Open the file and delete the unnecessary fields, but leave the following columns and make sure that are written in the following ways: 'Timestamp-Time', 'Direction', 'Participants', 'Body' and 'attachments'
+    - Inside the 'instant_messages\WhatsApp\1' folder you can find the files attached to the chat, including all the audios.
+    - Pay attention: it is important to change the name of the column ‘Attachments #1’ in ‘attachements’.
 Rename all of them in the same way.

 Step 1: Conversation from opus to wav
 -	Inside the folder containing the .bat file (that converts the audio from .opus to .wav), create a folder called 'opus' and insert all the audio files exported from the chat (in 'instant_messages\WhatsApp\1').